vishalbelsare/neural_prophet/docs/source/contribute.md

 # Contribute

-We compiled a [Contributing to NeuralProphet](https://github.com/ourownstory/neural_prophet/blob/master/CONTRIBUTING.md) page with practical instructions and further resources to help you become part of the family.
+Checkout our guide on [Contributing to NeuralProphet](https://github.com/ourownstory/neural_prophet/blob/master/CONTRIBUTING.md) and become part of the family! 😊